International Forum on Quality & Safety in Healthcare

 Now in its 20th year, the International Forum on Quality and Safety in Healthcare is an annual gathering of professionals in quality improvement and patient safety.
 Over four inspirational days in London, 21 - 24 April 2015, the International Forum will again connect over 3,000 healthcare leaders and practitioners worldwide and provide a setting for them to meet, learn, share local knowledge and recognise accomplishments in improving quality and safety for patients and communities across the world.

 The 20th International Forum aims to empower and encourage all participants to be actively involved in shaping the future of healthcare.
-Book your place by 30 January 2015 and save with our(save up to £243 on a 4 day delegate pass or book as a group to save even more).
+Join us in London to get inspired, embrace fresh ideas and start lasting collaborations.
+Check our.

-The International Forum has been approved for a total of 24 CPD credits by the Royal College of Physicians of England.
+The International Forum has been approved for a total of 24 CPD credits by the Royal College of Physicians (RCP) in England and 23 European CME credits (ECMEC) by the European Accreditation Council for Continuing Medical Education (EACCME).

 International Forum Programme